-As a college lacrosse club we play in the WCLL (Western Collegiate Lacrosse League), a subdivision of the MCLA.
-The Men’s Collegiate Lacrosse Association (MCLA) is a national organization of non-NCAA, college lacrosse programs.
+The Men’s Lacrosse Club at UC Davis is a competitive college lacrosse club that plays in the Western Collegiate Lacrosse League (WCLL), a subdivision of the Men’s Collegiate Lacrosse Association (MCLA).
+The MCLA is a national organization of non-NCAA college lacrosse programs.
 The MCLA currently operates in the US and Canada with 213 teams in two divisions, across ten conferences.
-The WCLL is one of the most competitive club leagues in the MCLA.
-Our conference includes Cal, Cal Poly, Chico State, Santa Clara, Sonoma State and Stanford.
+The WCLL is one of the most competitive club leagues in the MCLA, including UC Berkeley, Cal Poly SLO, Chico State, Santa Clara, Sonoma State and Stanford.

-Because we are a club, players do pay dues each Fall and Spring season.
-Fall dues typically range from $300-$500 which covers practice uniforms, any tournament fees, hotels, transportation and coaching.
-Spring dues range from$800-$1000 and cover league and conference fees, referee and trainer fees, hotels, travel, and coaching.
-Freshmen and 1st year players end up paying a little more the first year because of uniforms, team gloves and helmet.
+Since we are a club organization, players pay dues each Fall and Spring season.
+Fall dues are typically $750, which covers practice uniforms, any tournament fees, hotels, transportation and coaching.
+Spring dues are typically $1250, which covers league and conference fees, referee and trainer fees, hotels, travel, and coaching.
+Additionally, these dues cover new and/or updated team gloves, helmets, and bags for new players and for returning players, when applicable.

 We practice and play our games on Dairy Rd Field, which is a lighted grass turf facility.